grezniczek/redcap-qrcode/README.md

 Version | Description
 ------- | ------------------
-v1.2.2  | Fixed issue with path to QR library - this occurred in REDCap 13.9.3+ v1.2.1  | Add QR code description to Action Tags popup. v1.2.0  | Prevent some PHP8 warnings.
+v1.2.3  | Fixed a "PHP Deprecated" warning; set framework version to 12. v1.2.2  | Fixed issue with path to QR library - this occurred in REDCap 13.9.3+ v1.2.1  | Add QR code description to Action Tags popup. v1.2.0  | Prevent some PHP8 warnings.